All Episodes

 That probably won't happen, but thanks for asking, though.

-Well, it's not in not over there.
+Well, it's not over there.

-Senator Kennedy, persistent, says, would you have sex with Chris in a hot tub?
+Senator Kennedy, persistent, says, Would you have sex with Chris in a hot tub?

 She says that Senator Kennedy asked her that perhaps as a way to say goodnight.